lalitg6376/DSA-LeetCode-Problem/README.md

-# DSA-LeetCode-Problem
-DSA is most important for placement.
+# 📘 DSA LeetCode Solutions Repository

-This repository contains my solutions to Data Structures and Algorithms (DSA) problems from LeetCode.
-The goal is to improve problem-solving skills, strengthen core concepts, and prepare for coding interviews.
+This repository contains my solutions to various DSA (Data Structures & Algorithms) problems from LeetCode.
+It is used for consistent practice, improving problem-solving skills, and preparing for coding interviews.

+---

+## 🧠 About This Repository

+Here I regularly upload solved problems from different DSA topics such as arrays, strings, recursion, linked list, stack, queue, trees, graphs, dynamic programming, and more.

+Each solution is written with a focus on:

+* Clear logic 💡
+* Optimized approach ⚡
+* Clean and readable code 🧹

+---

-🚀 About
+## 🚀 Purpose

-📌 Platform: LeetCode

-💻 Language Used: Python

-🎯 Focus Areas:

-Arrays
+The main goal of this repository is to:

+* Strengthen DSA fundamentals 📊
+* Improve coding speed and accuracy ⏱️
+* Track my daily/regular practice 📈
+* Prepare for technical interviews 🎯

+---

+## 🧩 Topics Covered

-Strings
+* Arrays & Strings
+* Sorting & Searching
+* Recursion & Backtracking
+* Stack & Queue

-Linked Lists
+* Linked List

-Stacks & Queues

-Trees & Graphs
+* Trees & Binary Trees
+* Graphs

-Dynamic Programming
+* Dynamic Programming

-Sliding Window

-Two Pointers

-Recursion & Backtracking
+* Greedy Algorithms

+---

+## 🛠️ Language Used

+* Python 🐍 (primary language)